 Complete/Maintaining

 Southwestern has implemented a cluster hire option in the faculty allocation process to encourage retention.
+The cluster hires are defined by intellectual/teaching areas and welcome all candidates with relevant expertise.
 A thematic hire initiative began in Fall 2021 and has since awarded lines in English, political science, history, and feminist studies to the Race, Ethnicity, and Social Justice program in Black and Latinx Studies.
 The Social Justice tag designation process was revised, with a new task force, rubric, and assessment mechanisms.
 The percentage of faculty of color has increased each year for the past decade, up from 16% in 2015-2016 to 36.5% in 2024-2025.
 For the 2024-2025 academic year, 61.64% of faculty are White, while 18.24% are Hispanic, 11.95% are Asian, and 4.40% are Black.
 The percentage of female faculty has also gradually increased over time, up from 49% in 2015-2016 to 60% in 2024-2025.

 Tactical Plan in Action: Meet Our World-Class Faculty: Gabriel Peña; Meet Our World-Class Faculty: Chandrayee Chatterjee; Meet Our World-Class Faculty: Jean Remy Habimana